|Information about Cashew Processing in India|

 4. Steam roasting is a kind of improved method adopted in cashew processing.
 The nuts are steam cooked in a specially built steam cooker so as to make the shell soft an then cut open to get the kernel.
 In this process, the cashew nut shell liquid comes out and gets collected in the cooker, separately removed.

 Once the raw nuts are roasted, they are taken to a separate place and spread on the floor.
 There they are kept two or three days so that they are cooled, and then they are transferred to the next process.

 The purpose of shelling is to produce clean, whole kernels free of cracks.
 In India, this operation has always been done manually, which is still relevant to the small-scale processor, although the mechanical process is an advisable option in all cases.

-1.Manual shelling: in the manual process, the nuts are cracked with a wooden mallet or a light hammer.
+In the manual process, the nuts are cracked with a wooden mallet or a light hammer.
 Wood ash for covering the shells or gloves are required because of the residue CNSL during roasting.
-The skilled and experienced workers can release the kernels form the shells with no damage and breakage, with a quality of 90% whole kernels.
+The skilled and experienced workers can release the kernels from the shells with no damage and breakage, with a quality of 90% whole kernels.